-Overall, yes, it is perfectly safe to use a home teeth straightening kit with remote supervision from a dentist or orthodontist.
+Overall, yes, it is safe to use a home teeth straightening kit with remote supervision from a dentist or orthodontist.
 However, there are some caveats to this.

 Firstly, we recommend that you have a dental checkup before beginning to straighten teeth at home.
-This is because if you have any untreated dental caries or gum disease, you probably shouldn't be wearing teeth aligners.
+This is because if you have any untreated dental caries or gum disease, you probably shouldn't be wearing aligners.
 Your dentist can help you with these problems before you proceed with aligner therapy.

 Secondly, even with the best hands-on supervision, teeth don't always move as expected during orthodontic treatment.
 And while the technology used for remote monitoring is very sophisticated, it's not quite the same as having a dentist examining your teeth face-to-face.

 The main risk here is that you will get to the end of your treatment and find your teeth aren't still quite as you wanted.
 In this case, it should be possible to make some extra adjustments, but you may be asked to pay extra for these.